 It's a form of recycling, also known as creative reuse, that adds value and new purpose to old materials.

-When someone upcycles, he or she is taking a product or material that would typically be thrown away and turning it into something useful.
+When someone upcycles, they are taking a product or material that would typically be thrown away and turning it into something useful.

-To upcycle is to give new life to discarded objects.
+Upcycling is giving new life to discarded objects.

 Upcycled objects include everyday items such as furniture, ceramic materials, cans, clothing, and glassware - almost everything.